itchio/itch-docs/integrating/compatibility-policy.md

 For .tar \(uncompressed\), .tar.gz \(gzip, a variant of DEFLATE\), and .tar.bz2 \(bzip2, an odd format in itself[^8]\), the installation can be paused anywhere, because we have custom decompression engines for gzip and bzip2.

+### .dmg \(Gold tier\)

+Okay, all formats have some flavor of strange somewhere.
+But DMG files somehow take the cake, as they're:

+* HFS+ \(or APFS\) partitions
+* Stored in a file
+  * without a stable magic number
+  * usually compressed \(sometimes with bzip2, but not always\)
+  * that typically contain multiple volumes, listed in an embedded XML file

+And yet, 7-zip lets us extract any item we want easily, so they're gold tier.

+> Note: if your DMG file contains a dialog with a EULA in it, it's not going to be shown during installation

+### MojoSetup \(Gold tier\)

+[MojoSetup](https://www.icculus.org/mojosetup/) installers are basically a Linux binary concatenated with a .zip archive.

+Except when they're not, and they contain a .tar.xz data payload.
+We handle both cases \(uncompressed data, and .tar.xz data\).

+However, **we do not support**:

+* Specifying a removable installation medium \(DVD, etc.\) or a network installation source \(FTP, HTTP etc.\)
+* Many other custom Mojosetup features.

 ## Silver tier

 This tier is very similar to gold tier, but they have a separate **download** and **install** phase, and use temporary storage during installation.